Dog off-leash areas

 STEP 1: Take you pet to a Vet to be microchipped by the time it is 12 weeks old.
 As part of the process, they will add details to the online NSW Pet Registry or complete and send a Permanent Identification Form.

-STEP 2: Login and register your dog before they are 6 months old and cats before they are 4 months old.
+STEP 2: Login and register your dog or cat before they are 6 months old.
 To register you will need to create an account on the NSW Pet Registry.
 This is a public portal to an online database of microchipped and registered cats and dogs that live in NSW.

 To create an account you will need to have your driver's licence, passport or medicare card handy.
 Alternatively, you can lodge a Lifetime Registration Form with Council.
 If your Vet has marked your pet's records as desexed or you have a desexing certificate or pensioner card you'll receive a discount.